 Employees that receive tips, commission, or alternative means of compensation besides an hourly rate:

-Our goal is to make sure that employees are consistently making a living wage when you combine their base wage with other forms of monetary compensation like tips, commission, etc. If your employees are consistently making a living wage when the other forms of compensation are considered, your business is eligible for certification but will require additional follow up by Just Economics’ staff.
+Our goal is to make sure that employees are consistently making a living wage when you combine their base wage with other forms of monetary compensation like tips, commission, etc. If your employees are consistently making a living wage when the other forms of compensation are considered, your business is eligible for certification but will require follow-up employee interviews or redacted payroll information.

 Frequently Asked Questions: